 The Easy-Laser E960 features an optional reference control sensor for greater reliability and precision.
 No more guessing whether your reference line (the laser beam), moved during measurement—you are in control of its position at all times.
 Even if the beam moves over time due to environmental factors, the reference control sensor allows the system to automatically adjust for such movement to ensure all your readings stay highly accurate.

 This system works with your existing processes.
-The Easy-Laser E960’s intuitive display allows for entry of diaphragm positions into your excel spreadsheets or take advantage of the included Easy-Link software to present, process and document the turbine alignment in one complete and easy to use package.
+The Easy-Laser E960’s intuitive display allows for entry of diaphragm positions into your excel spreadsheets or takes advantage of the included Easy-Link software to present, process, and document the turbine alignment in one complete and easy to use package.

 by Daus Studenberg CRL